2021 Copa Perú

 The 2021 Peru Cup season (Copa Perú 2021), the largest amateur tournament of Peruvian football.
 The Regional Stage (Etapa Regional) starts in October, and the National Stage (Etapa Nacional) starts in November.
 The winner of the National Stage was promoted to the Liga 1 and the runner-up was promoted to the Liga 2.

 Departmental stage

 The following list shows the teams that qualified for the Regional Stage.

 Regional Stage

 Fase 1 - Regional

-The round was be played between 3 October and 6 October, on a home-and-away two-legged tie.
+The round was played between 3 October and 6 October, on a home-and-away two-legged tie.